 - You're going to have to sell to your family and friends to make money

-- Little in the way of training, just hope you get a good upline
+- Very little in the way of training, just hope you get a good upline

-- They present the opportunity without setting realistic expectation about the real amount of work involved
+- They present the opportunity without setting realistic expectations about the work involved

-- The binary leg system means you’ll lose commissions for the most active side of your business
+- The binary leg system means you'll lose commissions on the most active side of your business

 - They've been around since 1999 but they can't provide information on how much money their reps make

-- Total Life Changes products have not yet been tested by the Food and Drug Administration.
+- Total Life Changes products haven't been tested by the FDA

 As soon as you become a Total Life Changes rep you automatically become a salesperson.
 If you're not comfortable with that then you might want to avoid working for TLC.